 Why water tanks are at risk?

-Contaminated water poses a risk to human health and so careful attention must be paid to water tank cleaning to avoid the prospect of contamination, which can lead to the shutting down of water supplies and closure of businesses.
+Contaminated water poses a risk to human health and so careful attention must be paid towards cleaning water tanks to avoid the prospect of contamination, which can lead to the shutting down of water supplies and closure of businesses.

 Water tanks can get contaminated if not installed properly, contain substandard materials, or are old and rusty.